pcrockett/mollysocket-fly/README.md

 _Side note: Notifications themselves don't contain any sensitive information; their purpose is just to wake up Molly, which then handles actually downloading and displaying the notification content._

+If you think the above diagram looks like a lot of moving parts that could break, it's good to keep in mind that this is generally how Google sets up a stock Android device (instead of `ntfy.sh` you have Google Play services, etc.).
+The only _really_ different piece about this setup is mollysocket.

 This repository shows how to get a low-maintenance, free, [MollySocket](https://github.com/mollyim/mollysocket) instance running in "Air Gap mode" on [Fly.io](https://fly.io/).
 It handles the hardest part of the